 Westland Tai Poutini National Park

-Westland Tai Poutini is a national park in New Zealand, located in the western part of the South Island, between the South Alps and the coast of the island.
+Westland National Park (Tai Poutini) is a national park in New Zealand, located in the western part of the South Island, between the Southern Alps and the coast of the island.
 The park was founded in 1960.
-Park area - 1175 km2.
-Westland National Park has over 60 glaciers.
-Two of them are – Fox and Franz Joseph – the ...
+The park area is 1175 km2.

 Abel Tasman National Park

 Abel Tasman is a national park located in the far north of the South Island, in the southern part of Golden Bay in New Zealand.
-The national park was formed in 1942.
-It covers a small area of only 225.3 km2 and is the smallest national park in New Zealand.
-The name of the park is given in honor of A...
+The National Park was established in 1942.
+It occupies a small area of only 225.3 km2 and is the smallest national park in New Zealand.
+The park is named after Abel Tasman,...

 Egmont National Park

 Egmont is a national park in New Zealand.
 The park was founded in 1900 on the western part of the North Island on an area of 335 km2.
-Three volcanoes can be seen in the park: Kaitake, Poukai and Egmont.
-For travelers in the park, dozens of routes have been developed lasting from 15 minutes to 3 days...
+There are three volcanoes in the park: Kaitake, Poukai and Egmont.
+Dozens of marching routes have been developed for travelers in the park, ranging from 15 minutes to...

 Fiordland National Park

 Fiordland is a national park in New Zealand.
-With an area of 12,500 km, 2 is the largest in the country.
+With an area of 12,500 km2, it is the largest in the country.
 Fiordland National Park was founded in 1952.
-The park is bordered on the western border by the fjords of the Tasman Sea, and on the eastern side by lakes.
-The lakes in Fiordland are some of the d...
+On the western borders, the park is bounded by the fjords of the Tasman Sea, and on the eastern side it is bounded by lakes.
+The lakes in Fiordland ...

 Mount Cook National Park

-Mount Cook is a national park near the town of Twizel in New Zealand.
-In October 1953 the territory was declared a national park.
+Mount Cook is a national park near the town of Twyzel in New Zealand.
+In October 1953, the territory was declared a national park.
 The park covers just over 700 km2.
-Glaciers occupy 40% of the park's territory, in particular the Tasman Glacier on the slope of Mount Cook (3754 m).
-Of the 20 New Zealan...
+Glaciers occupy 40% of the park's territory, in particular, the Tasman Glacier on the slope of Mount Cook (3754 m).
+Of the 20 mountain...